🪙 Membership dues | How do I set member dues for the groups I organize?

 A trial period gives new members a chance to attend events before paying their member dues.
 Here are three things to know about setting up a trial period:

-- Members are sent reminders to pay seven days and one day before their trial expires.
+• Members are sent reminders to pay three days before their trial expires.

 What happens to members who don’t pay their dues?